-In this article we explain the idea and help you use it, on both corporate and personal levels.
-And by doing so, we show you how you can get ahead of your competition – and stay ahead.
+In this article we explain what core competencies are, and how you can identify them and use them, on both corporate and personal levels, to get ahead of your competition – and stay ahead.

 By using the idea, you'll make the very most of the opportunities open to you:

-The starting point for understanding core competences is understanding that businesses need to have something that customers uniquely value if they're to make good profits.
+The starting point for understanding core competencies is understanding that businesses need to have something that customers uniquely value if they're to make good profits.

-"Me too" businesses (with nothing unique to distinguish them from their competition) are doomed to compete on price: The only thing they can do to make themselves the customer's top choice is drop price.
-And as other "me too" businesses do the same, profit margins become thinner and thinner.
+"Copycat" businesses (with nothing unique to distinguish them from their competition) are doomed to compete on price: the only thing they can do to make themselves the customer's top choice is drop price.
+And as other "copycat" businesses do the same, profit margins become thinner and thinner.

 This is why there's such an emphasis on building and selling USPs (Unique Selling Points) in business.

 If you're able to offer something uniquely good, customers will want to choose your products and will be willing to pay more for them.

 The question, though, is where this uniqueness comes from, and how it can be sustained.

 In their key 1990 paper "The Core Competence of the Corporation," C.K.Prahalad and Gary Hamel argue that "Core Competences" are some of the most important sources of uniqueness: these are the things that a company can do uniquely well, and that no-one else can copy quickly enough to affect competition.